rudra290/PatelRudraMayurkumar_RISC-V-SoC-Tapeout-Program_VSD/Week2/Task1/README.md

 > The rise of open-source hardware, particularly the **RISC-V ISA**, and accessible EDA tools has made SoC design more achievable than ever.
 The concepts and workflows presented here are the building blocks for future innovation in this exciting field.

-We hope this guide serves as a valuable starting point for your continued exploration and experimentation in the world of VLSI and digital design.
+I hope this guide serves as a valuable starting point for your continued exploration and experimentation in the world of VLSI and digital design.